RISHABH12005/LMS/README.md

 For our prototype, we are using a *website* to control the motors remotely & display real-time video feed directly on the web interface.

-- *Live Camera Feed* – Enables remote livestock monitoring through a web camera.
+- *Live Camera Feed* – Enables remote livestock monitoring through a RPi Cam.
 - *Obstacle Detection* – Uses ultrasonic sensors to detect & respond to obstacles.
-- *Motorized Control* – Automates movement using LEGO Mindstorms motors.
+- *Motorized Control* – Automates movement using Speed Motors.
 - *Alert System* – Sends real-time notifications when obstacles are detected.

 ## Software & Libraries